tlinkowski/UniJ/docs/Q-and-A.md

 [Guava](https://github.com/google/guava) or [Eclipse Collections](https://www.eclipse.org/collections/))?

 **A**:
-See [here](#guava--eclipse-collections-for-end-user).
+See [this end-user Q&A](#guava--eclipse-collections-for-end-user).
 Moreover, by bundling with an external library, you'd impose a *heavy* (potentially unwanted) dependency on your users.
 On the other hand, bundling with extremely lightweight UniJ API shouldn't cause any problems.